-Prayer is fundamental to our communion with God, which makes it essential to experiencing true contentment amid affliction.
+Prayer is fundamental to our communion with God, making it essential to experiencing true contentment amid affliction.

 Jesus gave us the template for prayers that embody communion.
-His example is commonly called The Lord’s Prayer.
+His example is commonly known as The Lord’s Prayer.
 Here it is.

 Matthew 6:9-13